gode-ting/hackerNews-clone-project/docs/CD-CI_chain.md

 To build a Docker Image from our Spring Application is to add the Dockerfile that contains the instructions for Docker to build the Image for the application.

+We also use a mongodb container on prod server.

+It can be accessed, when logged into the server:
+*docker exec -it [container name/ID] sh*

 ```shell
 FROM openjdk:8-jdk-alpine
 VOLUME /tmp